Something broken? No worries with our liability insurance

 This insurance covers damage that you or another insured person causes to property (property damage) and persons (personal injury) and for which you can be held legally liable.
 If you have liability insurance, not only are you covered yourself, but the following people are also co-insured:

-• Children of full age if they live at home or are away for study
+- Major children if they live at home, or live out for study

 The coverage is very broad.
 You are insured worldwide.
 For example, if you cause a damage while on vacation abroad, you and your family members are also covered.